xiaoyang-sde/knowledge-base/docs/computer-systems/02-machine-level-programming.md

 Contents in register may be overwritten by other functions.
 The function could save the content of registers on stack (saved register context), alter them, and retrieve them back from stack before returning.

 - Callee saved: Callee must preserve the values of these registers, ensuring that they have the same values before and after the function is executed. (`%rbx`, `%r12`, `%r13`, `%r14`, `%rbp`)
-- Caller saved: All other registers except for `%rsp` could be modified by any functin.
+- Caller saved: All other registers except for `%rsp` could be modified by any function.
 The caller should save the data before making the call when necessary. (`%r10`, `%r11`)

 ### Illustration of Recursion